t4mhuynh/SDLCProject/README.md

+In this project, I  demonstrated mastery of the following competencies:

+-The different methodologies and stages involved in the software development life cycle -The stages of the software development life cycle within an agile development environment -Various software development methodologies and tools

 Sprint Review and Retrospective

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?